-Ottawa Square Dance Convention 2023 inc. is headed by a team of lifelong square dancers from across North America and they are working tirelessly to bring you the best 40th anniversary convention.
+Ottawa Square Dance Convention 2023 inc. was headed by a team of lifelong square dancers from across North America.

-You’ve been waiting for it and here it is: the team that is going to make this the best convention ever!
+Here is the team that brought you the best convention ever!
 Click on their names to read more about each person.

 Barry lives in Toronto, Ontario with his wife Pam.
 They started dancing in 1973 and immediately got hooked.
 Barry started calling in 1984 when a local C2 tape group asked for help with some things they couldn’t find on teaching tapes.
 He figured if he was going to write material to help them, he might as well call it.
 Since then he has expanded in both directions and now calls from Basic through C4.